Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 1. Move to your **HOLRG** Resource group and stop both **WEBVM1** and **WEBVM2**

 2. Navigate back to the **HOLCloudShop** Application Insights portal.
-Select **Availability**, and notice that the availability tests have start to fail once the web VMs are stopped.
+Select **Availability** and notice that the availability tests have start to fail once the web VMs are stopped.

     ![On the Application Insights blade, the Availability blade shows the web tests failing](images/Lab-guide/image134.png "Application Insights Availability blade")